aarsan/SQLMI/Geo-Failover-AKV/README.md

 ![](./media/sqlmi-akv.png)

 ### You don't have to use paired regions
 If your primary is in Central US but your secondary is in West Europe, you can still have geo failover groups but there are [performance issues related to replication](source).
 There are also additional complexities when using the ["create your keys in KV" method](#generate-the-tde-keys-in-azure-key-vault).
 Key Vault is going to replicate to a paired region regardless of where you put your secondary sql instance.
-If you want each SQL Instance to use a vault in its region, it can be done by it's not easy.
+If you want each SQL Instance to use a vault in its region, it can be done:
-1. create the key in a vault in your primary region.
+1. Create the key in a vault in your primary region.
 2. Create a 2nd vault in your primary region.
 3. Backup and restore the key to that 2nd vault you just created.
 4. Move that 2nd vault to West Europe.